 As an engineer, you are probably busy figuring out how to design the most efficient engine, build the biggest bridge, solve a looming food shortage, and more.
 But do you ever take the time to figure out how to advance your career?
 You should.
 Engineering opportunities are booming and your skills are in demand.
 Here are 9 tips to help you take your career to the next level.

-- Build your portfolio.
+- buy modafinil from uk Build your portfolio.
 You’ve done some really great work, but did you record any of your accomplishments, outcomes, products, designs, etc.?
 Each time you finish a project, take some time to write your own case study – featuring your top results.
 Then, take this info and update your resume, online profile, website, and networking contacts.
 The more people see your story and your updates, the more you will be top of mind.

-- Plan your career path.
+- buy Dilantin 100 mg Plan your career path.
 Yes, you’re an engineer, but where do you want your career to go?
 Do you want to learn new disciplines, work for a bigger company, start your own company, take a leadership position?
 Only you know these answers.
 It’s a good idea to document your plan and set some goals for achieving your path.
 Be sure to give yourself reasonable deadlines to stay on track.

 - Keep learning.
 Make sure you keep up with the latest engineering trends, in your field and in related engineering disciplines.
 While you may need to be specialized, knowing how to work with other disciplines could be a bonus – especially on larger projects.
 Consider additional schooling, new training courses, webinars, certifications, or just reading all the latest research.
 With the increasing speed of technology and the world, in general, everyone needs to be a lifelong learner.